TheScienceMuseum/heritage-connector/docs/index.rst

 The Heritage Connector is a framework for automatically connecting items within and across `GLAM`_ collections and  publications through linking with `Wikidata`_.
 It achieves this by applying the following techniques *(links to follow)*:

-- knowledge graphs
+- data ingestion: tabular data to knowledge graphs (RDF); mining existing data for Wikidata connections;
-- disambiguation
+- entity matching: training a machine learning model to predict :code:`owl:sameAs` links between collection items and Wikidata items;
-- named entity recognition & linking.
+- information retrieval: adding new entities and relations to the knowledge graph from text using named entity recognition (NER) and entity linking (NEL) techniques.

 .. _glam: https://en.wikipedia.org/wiki/GLAM_(industry_sector)
 .. _wikidata: https://www.wikidata.org/